SashaHapon/FoodOrderManager/README.md

 - **ModelMapper:** For simple mapping between objects.
 - **Apache Commons Lang:** A library with utilities to extend the functionality of the standard Java libraries.
 - **JSON Web Token (JWT):** For securely transferring information between parties.
+- **Liquibase:** For managing and version-controlling database schema changes.
+- **Lombok:** Simplifies the creation of Java classes by reducing boilerplate code.

 **Infrastructure:**
 - **Spring Boot Maven Plugin:** To simplify building and running the application.